 I sense through all this that I’m trying to outwit the Tevi and find something that they lack.
 With one final roll of the dice, it comes down to System of a Down’s Radio/Video and despite all the shifts in dynamics and rhythm, the Tevi don’t pretend to even trip up, sound harsh or come across as fatiguing.
 It’s impressive how solid and punchy they can be.

 It’s all confirmed with Solar Bears’ Cosmic Runner which slams in on the beat about 46 seconds in and puts in a weighty, big performance that puts the small issues I have about the size of the sound aside and leaves me to just enjoy the ride.

-If you’ve reached this point in the review, the above answer requires a rhetorical answer in the affirmative.
-For £100 – or less if you can find a deal – the Lypertek Tevi offer one of the most confident and assured listening experiences at this price point.
+For £100 – or less – the Lypertek Tevi offer one of the most confident and assured listening experiences at this price point.